 ECTS-Kyowa Kirin Maria Luisa Bianchi Award

-Nominations period: nominations are open.
+Nominations period: nominations are open till 15 December 2025

 In memory of Professor Maria Luisa Bianchi, who sadly passed away in 2020, ECTS would like to remember and honour Maria Luisa during its annual congress by introducing an annual Maria Luisa Bianchi Clinical Research Award on Rare Bone Diseases.
 This award is supported by Kyowa Kirin International.